New year, new list. For the most up-to-date cards and details, check out Best Travel Credit Cards in Canada for 2018

 BMO World Elite MasterCard

-We picked the BMO World Elite MasterCard as one of the best credit cards in Canada for 2017 for its flexibility, perks, and ease of redemption: You’ll earn two BMO Rewards points for every dollar spent on the card, or 2% back in travel rewards.
+We picked the BMO World Elite MasterCard as one of the best credit cards in Canada for 2017 for its flexibility, perks, and ease of redemption: You’ll earn three BMO Rewards points for every dollar spent on travel, dining, and entertainment purchases, and two points per dollar on all other purchases.
 There are no booking blackout periods, and unlike some rewards programs, points can be used to cover all extra taxes and fees.
 If you don’t have enough points to cover the cost, you can pay the difference.
-As a welcome bonus, you’ll earn 20,000 points when you make your first purchase using the card—that’s $200 toward your next trip.
+As a welcome bonus, you’ll earn 35,000 points when you make your first purchase using the card—that’s $250 toward your next trip.

 Benefits include unlimited travel and medical insurance, plus the free annual Priority Pass membership, which gives you VIP airport lounge access in more than 400 cities around the world.
 You’ll also receive four complimentary passes per year, for a total value of US$200.